fishySnack/Ecommerce-Website/README.md

-Frontend runs in React (file labled 'src') and backend runs in Spring Boot.
+Frontend runs in React (file labled 'src') and backend runs in Spring Boot (file labled 'ecomProj').
 Note that I could only include the src folder as Github have limited file space.